 But buying parts for our own cars wasn't enough.
 We could sell these parts to our friends.
 We could sell these parts to strangers.
 So we built our website.
 The domain — www.ja1racing.com — was so bad no one even owns it now.
 But it was ours.
 We created a logo, a slogan, and stocked our site full of inventory.
 We didn’t have to actually have any inventory since anything sold would be drop-shipped to our customers.
 Thanks to the wonders of the Internet Archives Wayback Machine, here’s what the site looked like in 2003:

 In reality, our business was not even a business.
 We never filed any tax documents.
 We made sales to exactly two people — both of which lived in the same town we did.
 We never sold to anyone online.
-We were just out of high school and didn’t have a clue how to run a business.
+But we were literally just out of high school and didn’t have a clue how to run a business.
 The one thing this “business” proved to me was that I loved making things.

 As time went on, and as college came and went, I tried to make other things.
 I tried to write books, but that never worked out.
 I decided to write screenplays.
 I loved movies, so it only made sense, right?
 I wrote a horrible “sequel” to Con Air that only my roommates read.
 I wrote a terrible comedy about working in a grocery store.
 I wrote half movies.
 I wrote titles to movies.
 Then I made something I was proud of.
 It took time, but I completed a screenplay called Beneath the Shield.

-That screenplay got the attention of an agent.
+That screenplay got the attention of a agent.
 I had meetings, we worked on multiple drafts.
 The screenplay was pitched to studios.
 This went on for over a year.
 One day, I realized my contract with the agency had run out, and they had never bothered to call me to renew it.
 That hurt.
 I didn’t write another screenplay after that, but I still had a burning passion to make things, to create, to build.

 I launched my first blog, a baseball site called The 5.5 Hole.
 I wrote a piece on Albert Pujols and shared it with friends and family.
 They seemed to really enjoy it, so I continued writing.
 I didn’t do much promotion.
 I had no idea what SEO meant.
 I wasn’t even on Twitter initially.
 I would occasionally share my articles on Facebook, though.